 You can buy some pretty cheap singlets from elite sports or ASICS.
 Depending on your program you might not have to wear a singlet.
 You might be able to wear a rash guard and shorts, especially to practice.
 That said, you will likely at least need a singlet for competing.

-Today some programs will allow for wrestlers to wear rashguards and pocketless board shorts instead.
+Today some programs will allow wrestlers to wear rashguards and pocketless grappling shorts instead.
 This would be similar to what someone would wear to no-gi jiu-jitsu.
 Rash guards help to protect your body from infections found on the mat and also help you to regulate your body temperature.

 Another item you will always need is a good pair of clean athletic socks.
-In fact, you might as well always keep a few clean pairs on hand in your wrestling bag.
+You might as well always keep a few clean pairs on hand in your wrestling bag.
 Besides that, you might also want to wear wrestling knee pads but that is up to you.

 Cleaning Products